 As there are pros and cons to optical heart rate monitoring on different parts of the body, the decision about where your new device should rest is highly dependent on the use case and the market for the product.

-Military and first responders will have more restrictions on excess accouterment, yet they’re more likely to be required to wear a helmet or radio earbud which provides greater access to the forehead or ear.
-Gamers, on the other hand, will respond to their competitive nature, likely with less regard for fashion and more appreciation for accuracy.
+Military and first responders will have more restrictions on excess gear, yet they’re more likely to be required to wear a helmet or radio earbud which provides greater access to the forehead or ear.
+Health and medical use cases, on the other hand, have specific human factors and usability considerations, with less regard for fashion and more demand for accuracy and clinical relevance.

 The right location for the right task

 No matter the design objective or use case for the wearable, data accuracy is critical to the success of any wearable device.
-If you’ve chosen to utilize a heart rate monitor in your next device, it’s important that you keep in mind the different levels of performance accuracy you can expect at different locations on the body.
+If you’ve chosen to utilize a PPG sensor in your next device, it’s important that you keep in mind the different levels of performance accuracy you can expect at different locations on the body.